tuturto/pyherc/doc/api/source/modular_levels.rst

 it.
 In real life scenarion, item_generator and creature_generator objects would have been initialised before supplying them to configuration function, but it was omitted from the brevity's sake in this example.

+Parameters config_context is an extension hook that can be used to deliver application specific information that needs to be transfered between the application and configuration.

 .. testoutput::